rust-lang/rust-wiki-backup/Note-style-guide.md

 A ```for``` loop is always preferable to a ```while``` loop unless the loop counts in a non-uniform way (making it difficult to express as a ```for```).

+# Questions

+* Do we want to prefer 'top-down' organization?